kesav38/maven-web-application/README.md

 ## 1. GitHub Repository Setup
 * Initialize a GitHub repository with a sample application (e.g., a simple Hello World app in a language of your choice).So Here We pick this sample repo of java application[here]"link"
-- Clone this Java based sample application repository
+- Clone this Java based sample application repository Here can see that it has only Src code and its pom.xml file which are important to execute build for this application.